wp-plugins/ik-facebook/readme.txt

 == Changelog ==

 = 1.7.1 =
+* Feature: Adds option to set the Height of images that are displayed in the Feed.
 * Fix: Change Page Title of Settings Page to 'Social Plugin Settings' instead of 'IK Facebook Plugin Settings', when unbranded option is enabled.
 * Fix: Address typo on Settings page.